owncloud-archive/documentation/admin_manual/configuration/files/external_storage/auth_mechanisms.rst

 As a result, there are three known limitations, for both admin and personal mounts where both have the "log-in credentials, save in session" option.
 These are:

 #.
-Directly sharing the storage or any of its sub-folders will fail.
-They will not appear to the recipient, because the mount cannot be set up due to missing credentials.
+Directly sharing the storage or any of its sub-folders will go through, but the recipient will not see the share mounted.
+This is because the mount cannot be set up due to missing credentials.
+Federated sharing is also affected, because it works on a "public link share token" basis, which itself doesn't contain the user's storage password.
+As a result, the storage cannot be mounted in this case either.
 #.
 Any background task operating on the storage, such as background scanning.
 #.
-Any :doc:`occ command <../configuration/server/occ_command>` that operates on the storage, such as ``occ files:scan``, will fail.
+Any :doc:`occ command <../configuration/server/occ_command>` that operates on the storage, such as ``occ files:scan``, will have no effect.

 .. note:: **Enterprise Users Only**